No Good Deed (2014 film): Plot

 Colin Evans has been sentenced to prison for 15 years for manslaughter in the state of Tennessee.
 He is eligible for parole after five years, and during his parole hearing, Colin claims he is a changed man and has been rehabilitated; but the parole board denies his release, claiming that he is not trustworthy enough, and is sent back to prison for another five years until the next hearing.
-On the way back to prison, Colin kills the correctional officers transporting him and escapes with the van.
+On returning to prison, Colin kills the correctional officers transporting him and escapes with the van.

 In Atlanta, Terri Granger is a stay-at-home mother.
-Her best friend Meg suggests a "girls' night" to cheer Terri up after her husband Jeffrey abruptly leaves for a family visit, as she knows that Terri's relationship with Jeffrey has been suffering.
+Her best friend Meg suggests a "girls' night" to cheer Terri up after her husband Jeffrey abruptly leaves for a family visit, as she knows Terri's relationship with Jeffrey has been suffering.

 Colin stalks his ex-fiancée Alexis and witnesses her meeting another man at an outdoor cafe.
 Colin follows her home where they argue violently, resulting in him murdering Alexis.
 Later that day, Colin loses control of his car and crashes into a tree during a storm.
 Walking down the road, he notices Terri's house.
-He asks her if he can use her phone to call for a tow truck.
+He asks her if he can use her phone for a tow truck.
 Apprehensive at first, she decides to help him, and eventually invites him inside.
 Meg later arrives and is shocked by Colin's presence.

 When Terri leaves momentarily to comfort her baby, Meg and Colin are left alone; Colin excuses himself for a cigarette break, but Meg follows him.
-Colin suggests that he is having an affair with Terri, but Meg does not believe him.
+Colin suggests he is having an affair with Terri, but Meg does not believe him.
 As she begins to call out to Terri, Colin quickly grabs a shovel and bashes Meg in the head with it, killing her.